miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 Choosing the battlefield
 ------------------------

-1. Work out what triggers your enemies and when they will and won't attack.
+1. Determine what triggers your enemies and their attack patterns
-2. Consider taking them out by provoking an attack on your home dungeon.
+2. Consider luring enemies to your home dungeon for an attack
-3. Look out for fire creatures who may burn down your dungeon.
+3. Watch out for fire creatures that may burn down your dungeon
-4. Single creatures can be outnumbered, Surround them in the open.
+4. Surround single creatures in the open
-5. Fight armies in confined spaces where they can't surround you.
+5. Fight armies in confined spaces to avoid being surrounded
-6. Remember to take prisoners.
+6. Protect your keeper and dungeon by taking the fight to tough enemies
+7. Capture prisoners during battles
-7. Lure enemies out of their territory so you can capture them easily.
+8. Lure enemies out of their territory to capture them more easily
-8. Take the fight to tough enemies to protect your keeper and dungeon
+9. Keep in mind that defeated prisoners die after 300 turns and can be shot, control your team to displace captives behind your front line

 Keeping control of the party
 ----------------------------